ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

 .. note::

-    Ensure that you have installed PySam SysML.
+    Ensure that you have installed PySAM SysML2.
 If not, see :ref:`Installation <Installation_Section>`.

 Before loading the project, create a connector and a project manager.